rvion/CushyStudio/readme.md

 -   [ ] button to open devtools
 -   [ ] switch releases to allow for devtools

+## Known Bugs

+-   custom nodes may crash due to spaces in their name
+    -   [ ] should be fixed soon

 ## Getting started

 <!-- ![](docs/images/2023-03-14_06-47-30.png) -->